yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

             - name: SF_APP_NAME
             value: {{ .Values.global.sfappname }}
       ```
-### Verfication
+### Verification

-Follow the below steps to verify that SnappyFlow has started to collect the trace.
+Follow the below steps to verify and view the trace data.

 1. Login into  SnappyFlow.
 2. Go to the **Application** tab.